dpb587/ravelry-api-cli.php/README.md

-A simple Ravelry API for the command line using [`dpb587/ravelry-api-php`](https://github.com/dpb587/ravelry-api-php).
+A simple CLI to the Ravelry API.

 Consider this a functional prototype.
 This CLI's API may change.
 Not all the API calls have been tested.